svenbolte/wp-doodlez/readme.txt

 ##  Quizzz Module and shortcode  ##

 Create a sequential quiz on WordPress with the Quizzz plugin.
-Use a shortcode random_question to display in posts/pages You can create rich questions, with rich text, images, videos, audio, as you would in any other WordPress post, and let the user answer in plain text, and move on to the next question if they've answered correctly.
+Use a shortcode random_question to display in posts/pages You can create rich questions, with rich text, images, videos, audio, as you would in any other WordPress post, and let the user answer in plain text, and move on to the next question if they have answered correctly.
 The answer conditions can be either 'exact match & case-sensitive', or can be phrase-matched (eg. the list of correct answers can be "xyz, abc, def", and if the user enters "abc", it's counted as the right answer.

+### How to import questions in csv format: ###

+Create a csv file with the following structure:
+	// id; datum; charakter; land; titel; seitjahr; antwort; antwortb; antwortc; antwortd; zusatzinfo; kategorie name the file "public_histereignisse.csv" asnd upload it into your wordpress upload directory like: /wp-content/uploads Goto admin areas, open questions list and press the CSV Import Button on top present questions WILL BE DELETED and csv content imported as custom post type question You may assign a categories images category image if using the plugin.
+It will show the cpt category image Sample images are in the plugin subfolder quizkatbilder If you name the file "public_histereignisse-update.csv"	 questions in file will be added

 Use the shortcode or link to custom post type "question" do display questions